davidfriar/edgeside-docs/content/elements/html-include.md

 *Possible future enhancements:*
 * *add parameter mapping to allow URL to be determined from the page request*
-* *add input key to allow data from another source to determine the URL*
 * *post-processing of the HTML using HTMLRewriter to allow rewrites such as fixing up links etc.*